blend-os/website/docs/blog/posts/website-creation.md

 The below question has been asked a few times, by people who either want a specific language or who genuinely want to help (thanks :smiling_face_with_3_hearts:).
 For those looking to help translate the docs, I'm sorry.
 Due to the reasons shown in the abstract below, it's just not feasible.
 Instead you can put your translation efforts towards **System Settings** (something that *should* be in other languages too), Linux as a whole, or your favorite Linux desktop.

 ??? question follow "Why won't you embrace `i18n` for your docs?"
-    Firstly, Google Translate's web translator works very well and updates automatically, as humans are naturally slower and must manually update translations.
+    Firstly, ~~Google Translate's web translator works very well~~ No it does not.
+It also updates automatically, as humans are naturally slower and must manually update translations.
 This works in any case where you *need* a translation.

     Also, English is like Latin for tech docs, the main language everything is written in. [`system.yaml`](../../reference/configs/system.md) is written using English words!
 There are also a lot of different languages and dialects of those languages spoken around the world, it's an insurmountable wall for all but the largest of corporations or communities.